8 Best places to snorkel in cozumel

 Can you snorkel from the shore in Cozumel?

 Yes.
-The best shore snorkeling spots are Punta Sur (the highest-rated by serious snorkelers but a long swim out), Money Bar / Dzul-Ha (the easiest), Playa Corona, and Chankanaab Park.
-The west coast of Cozumel has a continuous coral wall in many places, so shore access is genuinely good — not a fallback option.
+The best shore snorkeling spots are Punta Sur (the highest-rated by serious snorkelers but a long swim out), Money Bar / Dzul-Ha is the easiest to access along with Playa Corona, and Chankanaab Park.
+The west coast of Cozumel has a continuous coral wall in many places, so shore access is genuinely good, not just a fallback option.

 Which Cozumel snorkeling spot is best for beginners?

-Paradise Reef on a boat tour or Money Bar from shore are both excellent for first-timers.
+Paradise Reef on a boat tour is the best snorkeling for beginners.
+Money Bar from shore is excellent for first-timers not wanting a tour.
 Both are shallow, calm, and have plenty of fish without overwhelming current.
 Chankanaab also works for beginners who want the safety of a fully-staffed park, though the reef itself has seen heavy use.

 Which Cozumel snorkeling spot has the most sea turtles?

-Columbia Shallows is the most reliable spot for sea turtles — green turtles are practically resident there.
+Cozumel’s Turtle Sanctuary is the best place to see Sea Turtles.
+It sits between Columbia Reef and El Cielo Beach.
+This is the most reliable spot for sea turtles.
+Green turtles are practically resident there.
 Palancar is a close second.
 Turtle sightings happen at most reefs around the island, but Columbia produces the highest hit rate per tour.

 What is the most underrated snorkeling spot in Cozumel?